 3. HTTPS – For encrypted web pages

 The Hypertext transfer protocol secure (HTTPS) is a secure version of HTTP.
-It is the primary protocol used to transfer data between a browser and a website.
+It is the primary protocol to transfer data between a browser and a website.
 HTTPS enhances the security of data.
 It is when users send sensitive data like signing into their email service or bank account.

 HTTPS uses TLS/SSL protocol to encrypt communication.
-It prevents websites from leaking their sensitive information and being visible to any snooping eyes.
-The information sent over using the regular HTTP is broken into data packets and can be sniffed using any free software.
+It prevents websites from leaking sensitive information and being visible to snooping eyes.
+The information sent over using the regular HTTP is broken into data packets and can be sniffed using free software.
 This makes all communication that takes place over HTTP accessible to anyone.

 4. Use Secure Web Browsers – anonymous browsing

 But, this is also a fact that these browsers don’t provide actual data encryption.
 There is no military-grade encryption with them.
 The only way to gain ultimate security is to use these private web browsers with a compatible VPN provider.
 A VPN protects data through encryption.
-Moreover, it ensures a secure web browsing experience by protecting you from various cyber-attacks.
+Moreover, it ensures a secure web browsing experience by protecting you from cyber-attacks.

 5. Use Private Search Engines – for private searching

 Google is the most popular search engine, but it works as a data collection tool.
 Also, it doesn’t encrypt the data.
-Using Google means that anyone on your network can track and record whatever you do online.
+Using Google means anyone on your network can track and record whatever you do online.
 This includes your ISPs, government surveillance agencies, and hackers.

 But these search engines don’t guarantee complete anonymity while using the internet.
 It’s because they belong to different jurisdictions where internet privacy laws vary.
-The laws raise questions on their ability to provide maximum privacy on the web.
+The laws raise questions about their ability to provide maximum privacy on the web.